-Singapore is commonly associated with a large variety of good food.
+Singapore is commonly associated with a large variety of excellent food.
 With many restaurants, food kiosks, bars and cafes peppered around the airport, Changi Airport is a smorgasbord of international and local cuisine.
-But beyond the global chains and fancy venues are the most ubiquitous yet fascinating eateries - the food courts.
-These places offer authentic local fare of different genres at affordable prices — all under one roof.
-Whether you’re an arriving traveller looking to start your gastronomical journey right after touching down, on transit through Changi Airport, or a hawker-fare foodie looking to enjoy a last Singaporean meal before flying off – follow us as we uncover the best of Changi Airport’s food courts.
+But beyond the global food chains and fancy venues are the most ubiquitous yet fascinating eateries, the food courts.
+These places offer authentic local fare at affordable prices — all under one roof.
+Whether you’re an arriving traveller looking to start your gastronomic journey right after touching down, transiting through Changi Airport, or a hawker-fare foodie looking to enjoy a last Singaporean meal before flying off – follow us as we uncover the best of Changi Airport’s food courts.

 Get a taste of Singaporean hawker fare within the transit areas